-Below we present a summary table (TABLE 15) with qualitative benefit/cost ratios.
+Below we present a summary table (Table 15) with qualitative benefit/cost ratios.
 We can only provide a quantitative range for benefit/cost ratios, expressed as an Internal Rate of Return (IRR).
 The other two solutions involve institutional reforms that have a very low monetary cost but are seldom implemented due to political difficulties.
 Accordingly, the table presents two criteria to the rank the solutions.

-TABLE 15: SUMMARY TABLE WITH QUALITATIVE BENEFIT/COST RATIOS Solutions/Recommendation Quantitative range of IRR Qualitative ranking More and better investment in infrastructure Between 25-50% (World Bank investment projects) Medium/high Policies aimed at improving the efficiency of logistics service providers Higher than 50% (due to very low monetary cost of implementation and enforcement) Costs significantly lower than investment in infrastructure) High Policies to improve trade facilitation Higher than 50% (due to very low monetary cost of implementation and enforcement) Costs significantly lower than investment in infrastructure) Very High
+Solutions/Recommendation Quantitative range of IRR Qualitative ranking More and better investment in i) infrastructure and in ii) maintenance Infrastructure: Between 25-50% (World Bank investment projects) Maintenance: Between 85- 150% Medium/high Policies aimed at improving the efficiency of logistics service providers Higher than 50% (due to very low monetary cost of implementation and enforcement) costs significantly lower than investment in infrastructure) High Policies to improve trade facilitation Higher than 50% (due to very low monetary cost of implementation and enforcement) costs significantly lower than investment in infrastructure) Very High

-^{} Qualitative ranking: given current political constraints and difficulties associated with planning, design and implementation of infrastructure projects, Very High means that benefit/cost ratios from adopting this solution are the highest but are the least likely to be implemented given the political economy behind these policies.
+Qualitative ranking: given current political constraints and difficulties associated with planning, design and implementation of infrastructure projects, 'Very High' means that benefit/cost ratios from adopting this solution are the highest but are the least likely to be implemented given the political economy behind these policies.
 Despite having a lower qualitative ranking, traditional investment in infrastructure has proven easier to carry out.